-- Most plant diseases have adverse effects on plant growth and productivity, which can range from - relatively minor reductions to total crop loss and death of the host plant.
-When PPV was first - discovered in North America little was known about the impact of PPV-D on crop production, - fruit quality, and tree vigor and hardiness.
-While PPV-D infection has been linked with - unmarketable fruit, tree mortality, and up to 100% crop loss for certain Prunus species, details - about the impact on peach production are limited (Anonymous 2013).
-Following the termination - of the Canadian eradication program in 2011, an opportunity was presented to compare the - impact of the Ontario isolate of PPV-D on infected peach trees with healthy trees in a - 20 commercial orchard.
-A survey of over 11,000 peach trees during 2011-2012 in orchards in close - 21 proximity to formerly heavily infected orchard blocks only identified nine PPV-positive trees for - use in our study.
-This was due in large part to the near success of the eradication program and a
+reductions to total crop loss and death of the host plant.
+When PPV was first discovered in North America, little was known about the impact of PPV-D on crop production, fruit quality, and tree vigour and hardiness.
+While PPV-D infection has been linked with unmarketable fruit, tree mortality, and up to 100% crop loss for certain Prunus species, details about the impact on peach production are limited (Anonymous 2013).
+Following the termination of the Canadian eradication programme in 2011, an opportunity was presented to compare the impact of the Ontario isolate of PPV-D on infected peach trees with healthy trees in a commercial orchard.
+A survey of over 11 000 peach trees during 2011-2012 in orchards in close proximity to formerly heavily infected orchard blocks only identified nine PPV-positive trees for use in our study.
+This was due in large part to the near success of the eradication program and a compensation programme that encouraged voluntary block removals in orchards adjacent to PPV-infected blocks.

-- 1 compensation program that encouraged voluntary block removals in orchards adjacent to PPV- - 2 infected blocks. - 3 Viral diseases of fruit trees can often take many years before symptoms are expressed - 4 throughout the canopy.
-Irregular movement and distribution of virus in PPV in newly infected - Prunus spp. is well documented (Dosba et al. 1986; Ferri et al. 2002; Dicenta et al. 2003). - 6 Sampling and mapping of individual scaffolds and branches of the infected field study trees in - 7 this study demonstrated that the canopies were uniformly infected, suggesting that the trees had - 8 become infected with PPV more than one or two years previously (Sutic 1971; Wijkamp & Van - 9 der Gaag 2011, Rimbald et al. 2015).
-Young trees usually have higher virus concentrations one - year post-inoculation than older trees (infected >40 yrs) (Polak 1998). - 11 Results obtained over the three years of our field study showed few significant differences - between PPV-positive and negative control trees for all of the measured attributes.
-There was no - difference in vigour as expressed by comparisons of TCSA, yield efficiency, chlorophyll - measures, or cold hardiness of fruit buds (Table 1).
-Fruit at marketable maturity did not differ - with respect to pH, soluble solids, firmness, titratable acidity or measured colour parameters. - 16 Infected trees did, however, produce larger numbers of fruit of significantly smaller size (Table - 1). - 18 Results from our screenhouse trial support those from the field.
-PPV-infected and healthy - 19 trees did not differ with regard to growth rate, fruit production, or in most measures of fruit - quality or maturity (Table 2).
+Viral diseases of fruit trees can often take many years before symptoms are expressed throughout the canopy.
+Irregular movement and distribution of virus in newly infected Prunus spp. is well documented (Dosba et al. 1986; Ferri et al. 2002; Dicenta et al. 2003).
+Sampling and mapping of individual scaffolds and branches of the infected field study trees in this study demonstrated that the canopies were uniformly infected, suggesting that the trees had become infected with PPV more than one or two years previously (Sutic 1971; Wijkamp & van der Gaag 2011; Rimbaud et al. 2015).
+Young trees usually have higher virus concentrations one year post-inoculation than older trees (infected >40 years) (Polak 1998).

+Results obtained over the three years of our field study showed few significant differences between PPV-positive and negative control trees for all of the measured attributes.
+There was no difference in vigour as expressed by comparisons of TCSA, yield efficiency, chlorophyll measures, or cold hardiness of fruit buds (Table 1).
+Fruit at marketable maturity did not differ with respect to pH, soluble solids, firmness, titratable acidity or measured colour parameters.
+Infected trees did, however, produce larger numbers of fruit of significantly smaller size (Table 1).

+Results from our screenhouse trial support those from the field.
+PPV-infected and healthy trees did not differ with regard to growth rate, fruit production, or in most measures of fruit quality or maturity (Table 2).
 Fruit from infected trees had lower pressure readings.
-Infected - 21 'Catherina' and 'Baby Gold' trees produced fruit with higher colourimeter measurements - 22 (Chroma) on the fruit skin.
-These measures can reflect a stress response and advanced ripening. - 23 This is in agreement with results from a preliminary study in 2003 demonstrating a slightly slightly higher sugar levels.

-earlier maturation date of infected fruit of two fresh market peach cultivars, 'Redhaven' and Early Redhaven' (Errampalli et al. 2003).
-Additionally, taste preference tests of healthy and infected fruit indicated an overall 74% preference for the infected fruit, likely influenced by
+Infected 'Catherina' and 'Baby Gold' trees produced fruit with higher colorimeter measurements (Chroma) on the fruit skin.
+These measures can reflect a stress response and advanced ripening.
+This is in agreement with results from a preliminary study in 2003 demonstrating a slightly earlier maturation date of infected fruit of two fresh market peach cultivars, 'Redhaven' and 'Early Redhaven' (Errampalli et al. 2003).
+Additionally, taste preference tests of healthy and infected fruit indicated an overall 74% preference for the infected fruit, probably influenced by slightly higher sugar levels.